NANDINI-star/Django-Music-Web-App/README.md

 # Django-Music-Web-App
-This Django based Music web application.
+This is a Django based Music web application.
 Django administration database administers the database.
 It has features like, Add to Watch Later, Download song and History.

 ## Signup Page
 <img height = "500" src = "/img/signup.png">